Xenosurrogacy

 A rather different aesthetic impulse– or is that just called irony?– brayed across the high fence at the glossy, pampered mare.
 A squint-eyed little mule, belly bulging.
 It wasn’t purely from Promethean proclivity2 that mules were included in the program– they inherited benefits from both lineages, stocky and well-set, good reproductive capacities that Darwin, in his infinite wisdom, chose to hold back in reserve, perhaps waiting for exactly this opportunity, chimaerism the only worthy task for such ample affordances.

 And in the Victorian era veterinary college at the top of the hill a Shetland pony looks out the window at the string of portacabins that have extended it in that ugly manner of big money small time.
 She is having a difficult day, things having gone slowly downhill since she felt a rope slip around her neck while browsing happily on the mornings oats.
 She was led indoors into one of the rooms that are equipped for (typically rather larger) members of her species.
-She felt an insect bite her on the neck which weirdly enough relaxed her, and has had ultrasound gel spread on her belly and a sonograph slid over her sides.
+She felt an insect bite her on the neck which weirdly enough relaxed her, and had jelly spread on her belly and a sonograph slid over her sides.

 All this is not so unusual, she has experienced it three times before, but instead of the usual rich filling lunch of fresh carrots, after which she would expect to be discharged, she was bitten by another insect and slowly surrounded by more and more primates in white gowns.
 They sing their chaotic songs together until her stomach starts to churn, peristaltic waves passing through her belly and sides.
 When these contractions become visible the primates around her sing less, lower and faster.
 It is a few hours yet, and this is the first time she has given birth, but before too long and without too much trouble she is taken back to her field and given a bucket of apples.
 She didn’t realize how heavy she had become, and she wonders what came out of her.